 - Remember, there are two parts to the EPT.

 - Results from the Oral EPT serve either to recommend that a student take an English oral communication course or to exempt the student from it.
-However, this summer the EPT Oral Interview is not being administered, and so placement into or exemption from ESL 110 (‘English Pronunciation and Oral Fluency’) will be based on the student’s highest TOEFL Speaking or IELTS Speaking score.
+This summer the EPT Oral Interview is being administered only to students who have no TOEFL Speaking or IELTS Speaking score.
+All others are placed into, or exempted from, ESL 110 (‘English Pronunciation and Oral Fluency’) based on the student’s highest TOEFL Speaking or IELTS Speaking score.

 - Results from the Written EPT serve to place students into a ‘Composition I’ course.
 The highest score on the four-point scale will allow the student to choose between ESL 115 or RHET 105.
 They can also enroll in CMN 111-112 or in ESL 111-112 if they prefer.

-Your students who have already earned RHET 105 credit from other test scores (ACT, SAT, AP, or IB) do not have to take the EPT because (1) oral evaluation is going to be based on their TOEFL or IELTS scores, not on the EPT Oral Interview, and (2) written evaluation is a moot point since they already earned 'Composition I' credit, which will not be taken away.
+Your international students with the ESL attribute who have already earned RHET 105 credit from other sources (ACT, SAT, AP, or IB test scores or transferred Comp I credit) do not have to take the Written EPT because they already fulfilled the 'Composition I' requirement, and their RHET 105 credit will not be taken away due to the ESL attribute.
+If they do not have a TOEFL or IELTS Speaking score, they can contact the EPT Research Assistant about scheduling an oral interview.
 In this situation, you may wish to recommend that (1) the students who need ESL 110 register for this course for Fall 2017 and (2) the students who proficiencied RHET 105 familiarize themselves with and avail themselves of campus resources that help students improve their academic writing skills.

-- Science and LOTE placement testing for 2017-2018 will remain open through September 15th.
+- Science and LOTE placement testing for 2017-2018 will be open through September 15th.

-- ALEKS PPL Math placement testing for Fall 2017 course enrollment is open until Sept 1.
+- ALEKS PPL Math placement testing for Fall 2017 course enrollment will be open until Sept 1.

 AP and IB Proficiency Credit